 3) Chill the rolled out dough.
 Refrigerating the dough is the most important step and ensures the cookies will hold their shape.
 After chilling the rolled out dough, you can cut into shapes and re-roll any scraps on the counter.
-If the dough scraps get too warm as you are re-rolling them, refrigerator until cold again.
+If the dough scraps get too warm as you are re-rolling them, refrigerate until cold again.

 Beautiful maple cinnamon stars!
 (Similar 3-inch star cookie cutter found here on Amazon.)